AnthonyWuZYW/Machine-Learning-Projects/README.md

 random-forest.py: The use of the Random Forests method to increase the accuracy of the decision tree, which considers only a random certain number of features when deciding which dimension to split on depending on the dataset.

-## Convolutional Neural Network

-cnn-vgg11.py: The implementation of VGG11 deep neural network architecture from scratch.
-The project also trains the model on the MNIST dataset with different epochs.
-Trained models are saved as .pth files.

-cnn-compare.py: Performance comparison between trained VGG11 model with different epochs (loss and accuracy).

-cnn-augmentation.py: Performance analysis of trained VGG11 model on augmented data (horizontal flip, vertical flip, blur in different degrees).

 ## Guassian Mixture Model

 gmm.py: The implementation of Guassian Mixture Model and the training on the sample dataset.

-## Generative Model

-vae.py: The implementation of Variational Autoencoder and generation of sample images.

-gan.py: The implementation of Generative Adversarial Network and generation of sample images.